 This Australian white Christmas recipe is a modern update on this classic festive slice.
-White Christmas is traditionally made with copha aka vegetable shortening and dried fruit such as sultanas.
+White Christmas is traditionally made with vegetable shortening such as copha and dried fruit such as sultanas.
 It is sometimes made with a mix of vegetable shortening and white chocolate.

-However you make in this delicious white Christmas it makes a great addition to your Christmas slices.
+However you make it this delicious white Christmas it makes a great addition to your Christmas slices.

 White chocolate: I use cheap white chocolate melts in this recipe and they worked just fine.
 You can use more expensive white chocolate if you prefer or experiment with flavored white chocolate.

-Dried cranberries: give a wonderful pop of color in this recipe and they are delicious.
-Traditionally white Christmas is made with sultanas which are a more economically option.
-You can substitute half or all the dried cranberries with sultanas, currents or other dried fruit if you prefer.
+Dried cranberries: give a wonderful pop of color to this recipe and they are delicious.
+Traditionally white Christmas is made with sultanas which are a more economical option.
+You can substitute half or all the dried cranberries with sultanas, currants or other dried fruit if you prefer.

 Glacé cherries: add flavor and big pops of beautiful color to this recipe.
 You can leave them out if you don't like them.